MichaelPaulLight/milestone_1/002_materials-and-methods/README_MM.md

 This is where we explain what's in the materials and methods folder.

-Citations, google docs, meeting minutes
+Citations, google docs, meeting minutes, project proposal, etc.